REPORTS AND ASSESSMENT

 All Year 7-11 students will receive six Student Progress Reports across the school year, whilst Year 12 students will receive five.
 The first report for the year will be in week 7 and includes assessment scores from weeks 1-6.
 You will receive five more Progress Reports for the year; in week 14, week 20, week 27, week 33 and at the end of the year (EOY).
 Year 12 students will not receive an EOY.

-Over the course of the year, students will be in a position to follow progress in each subject studied.
+Over the course of the year, students will be following their progress in each subject.
 We hope that reporting on progress more frequently will give students, families and teachers the opportunity to celebrate each student’s strengths, develop learning plans for improvement as well as discuss issues as and when they arise.
-We would also like to encourage parents and families to contact year level coordinator’s or sub-school leaders to discuss any aspect of their child’s learning and wellbeing throughout the year.
+We would also like to encourage parents and families to contact sub-school coordinator’s or sub-school leaders to discuss any aspect of their child’s learning and wellbeing throughout the year.

 How to read the Progress Reports